davidgiga1993/mixing-station-docs/docs/license/overview.md

 You can restore your licenses from your Mixing Station account or the app store used for the purchase (`Google Play`, `Amazon`, ect)

+> Important: When you previously migrated your license it can only be
+> restored using your Mixing Station account!

 ![Android-Import](../img/license/licenses-overview.png)